joshnuss/spree-faq/README.md

 Installation
 ============

-To install this gem, add it to your `Gemfile`:
+1. add the gem to your `Gemfile`:

 `gem 'spree-faq'`

-and the run bundler:
+2. run bundler:

 `bundle install`

-Now you are ready to migrate your database:
+3. migrate your database:

 `rake db:migrate`